1981 Pacific typhoon season: Typhoon Lee (Dinang)

 While Kit was dissipating in the western Philippine Sea on December 21, a disturbed area of weather organized west of Truk.
 Strong northerlies previously diverted into Kit closed off a portion of the monsoon trough, with near gale-force winds wrapping around the convection.
 Development continued, and by the afternoon of December 22, the system became classified as a tropical depression.
 Tropical storm status was achieved that night.
-Moving west-northwest, Lee intensified rapidly into a typhoon on December 23 and reaching its peak intensity by December 24.
-Rapid weakening began as Lee crossed the Philippines, and the cyclone was once again a tropical storm by December 25 (Christmas Day).
+Moving west-northwest, Lee intensified rapidly into a typhoon on December 23 and reaching its peak intensity early on December 25.
+Lee made landfall on the Philippines shortly after peaking in intensity, rapid weakening began as Lee crossed the Philippines, and the cyclone was once again a tropical storm by December 26.
 On December 28, all of the cyclone's convection was removed well east of the circulation center due to moderate to strong westerly vertical wind shear.
 Turning to the north, Lee dissipated as a tropical cyclone around 280 km south of Hong Kong.
-A total of 188 perished during the cyclone's passage.
+The cyclone caused 188 deaths.